1998, July 12 – 15 – Theme, Christmas in July

 2018 – Theme, Twenty Years and Counting

-Founders and early participants Peggy Johnson, Carol Stevens, Aniko Kuschatka and Frank Spiker return to camp to share the camp history.
+Founders and early participants Peggy Johnson, Carol Stevens, and Aniko Kuschatka return to camp to share the camp history.

 The camp takes a field trip to tactile exhibits at several Smithsonian museums in Washington D.C.